Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Write the decision before the offer

-Summarize why the selected person meets the minimum evidence for each critical outcome, what the manager must support, which risks remain, and which first-30-day measures will confirm the decision.
+Summarize why the selected person meets the minimum evidence for each critical outcome, what the manager must support, which risks remain, and which measures during the first 30 days will confirm the decision.
 That record becomes a better onboarding brief than a stack of disconnected interview notes.

 SOURCE STANDARD